 - If the new major and the original major fall under the same degree type, then upon successful completion of the new major and all other related requirements enumerated in this section, the student’s permanent record will be modified to show degree attainment with both majors.
-If the new major falls under a different degree type than the first major then, at time of application for degree with the registrar, the student will indicate which degree he/she would prefer.
+If the new major falls under a different degree type than the first major then, at time of application for degree with the registrar, the student will indicate which degree he/she/they would prefer.
 Upon successful completion of the new major and all other related requirements enumerated in this section, the student’s permanent record will be modified to show degree attainment of this preferred degree with both majors.
-If the student would like to have an updated diploma reflecting the new degree type then he/she will pay all associated costs.
+If the student would like to have an updated diploma reflecting the new degree type then he/she/they will pay all associated costs.
 Consult the registrar for details.

 - Satisfaction of all financial and other obligations to the University.
 However, no new degree completion fee will be assessed as long as such fee was paid at time of first degree conferral.

 - Participation in assessments of competencies gained and curricular effectiveness by completing standardized or other tests and surveys.

 - Formal faculty and board of trustees’ approval for graduation.